GLOBAL MARKETS-Shares lose footing, oil marches on

 LONDON, May 21 (Reuters) - Equity markets slipped on Thursday on concerns about the long-term impact of the new coronavirus and simmering U.S.-China tensions, though those worries couldn't stop oil prices from marching to a 2-1/2 month high.

-The London .FTSE, Frankfurt .GDAX and Paris .FCHI bourses and Wall Street futures were all 0.7%-1% lower in early trading, while the euro EUR= and pound GBP= both wilted as the dollar snapped a four-day losing streak. /FRX
+The London .FTSE, Frankfurt .GDAX and Paris .FCHI bourses and Wall Street futures were 0.5%-1.3% lower ahead of U.S. trading, while the dollar seemed to be backsliding again having earlier appeared to have snapped a four-day losing run. /FRX

 It was also a big day for data and central bankers.
-Purchasing manager index surveys (PMIs) from Germany and France had already confirmed that economic activity has begun to return, though they were far from stellar.
+Purchasing manager index surveys (PMIs) from Europe had already confirmed that economic activity has begun to return, though they were far from stellar.

-Despite better-than-expected euro zone-wide figures Germany's improvement undershot analysts' forecasts, and it was the third month in a row that the surveys were firmly in economic contraction territory.
+Euro zone-wide figures came in better-than-expected overall but Germany's improvement undershot forecasts, and it was the third month in a row that the surveys were plonked firmly in economic contraction territory.

 "While we have seen resilience in European markets there is still caution, and we can't seem to get over the peaks (in equity markets) that we saw at the end of last month," said CMC Markets' senior analyst Michael Hewson.